samjohnparr/Forecasting-Electricity-Consumption-in-the-Philippines-Using-ARIMA-Models-Code-and-Data/README.md

 ## Contents

-- `data/`: This directory includes the dataset used for the analysis, comprising historical electricity demand data in the Philippines.
-The dataset is stored in XLSX format and provides information on time, and demand values.
+- *Power Consumption from 1973 to 2015:* This file contains electricity consumption from 1973 to 2015.
+This data is used in building the ARIMA model.

+- *Power Consumption from 2016 to 2020:* This file contains electricity consumption from 2016 to 2020.
+This data is used in model validation.

-- `src/`: This directory contains the R scripts used for data preprocessing, model training, and generating the forecasts.
+- *R Codes:* This file contains the R scripts used for data preprocessing, model training, and generating the forecasts.
 The scripts utilize the `forecast` package in R, which provides functions specifically designed for time series analysis and forecasting.